equivalentideas/independent-archive-principles/independent-archive-principles.md

 ### Strive for universal accessibility, be accessible by default

 Provide multiple ways to access the same content.
 Usability and accessibility must be at the core of an archive.
 Machine readability is also key: make your project useful to other projects, devices, search engines, scrapers, and so on.
-Your future audience may not *only* be humans.

 Make the legal accessibility of your project clear: what rights are reserved and how may others use the work?
 Wide accessibility can support [redundancy](http://en.wikipedia.org/wiki/Digital_preservation#Replication 'Wikipedia entry for Digital Preservation, section Strategies, Replication') through backup copies.